wdwnt/roku-app/README.md

 Enter the following IP address in a web browser, log-in with username `rokudev` and the password you set during the developer mode process.

 Take any of the .zip files and upload/install to the developer application installer.
 Your Roku device will load the sample channel instantly.

+### Development Environment

+This is set up for VS Code.
+There is an incredibly helpful extension [here](https://marketplace.visualstudio.com/items?itemName=celsoaf.brightscript).